View Details Explore Now →

 How do I find mental health providers who are in my insurance network?

-Contact your insurance company or visit their website to access a list of in-network mental health providers.
+Contact your Insurance Company or visit their website to access a list of in-network mental health providers.
 You can also ask your primary care physician for recommendations.

 What should I do if my student insurance plan doesn't offer adequate mental health coverage?

-Contact your university, insurance company, and advocacy groups to voice your concerns and advocate for improved coverage.
+Contact your university, Insurance Company, and advocacy groups to voice your concerns and advocate for improved coverage.
 You can also explore alternative insurance options or seek services from on-campus resources.

 Are there any on-campus mental health resources available to students?